donejs/donejs/docs/setting-up.md

 ### Prerequisites

 This will help you get set up with DoneJS on Windows.
 To use DoneJS you need a C++ compiler (for native dependencies).
 First you need a recent version of [Node.js](https://nodejs.org/en/).
-DoneJS officially supports Node 0.10.x, 0.12.x, and IOjs, but more recent versions will likely work as well.

 #### Package Management